IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

-If you want to cancel all replications and start with a new, clean `_replicator` database, simply delete then recreate the `replicator` database.
+If you want to cancel all replications and start with a new, clean `_replicator` database, delete then re-create the `replicator` database.

-_Example of removing and recreating the `_replicator` database, using HTTP:_
+_Example of using HTTP to remove and re-create the `_replicator` database:_

 ```http
 DELETE /_replicator HTTP/1.1